 Global MBA Advisory Board

-The Advisory Board was instrumental in establishing Masters of International Business major at Friends University.
-The Board members regularly visit classes and share their business experience with Global MBA students as Guest speakers.
-They also serve as external advisors for final projects and Global Business residences abroad.
+The advisory board was instrumental in establishing the Masters of International Business major at Friends University.
+The board members regularly visit classes and share their business experience with Global MBA students as guest speakers.
+They also serve as external advisors for final projects and global business residences abroad.

 GLOBAL MBA ADVISORY BOARD.
 Front row, left –right: Dr. Valentina Chappell, Global MBA Director; Ellie Antova, ICM, International Regional Manager; Sarah Braden, Intrust Bank, Senior International Banking Specialist; Bob Kice, Kice Industries, VP (retired); Ray Garvey, The Grasshopper Company, Export Manager; A.J.
 Anderson, Wichita U.S. Export Center, Director.
 Second row, left –right: Tim Shanfelt, Koch Industries, Inc. Operations Enabler Leader; Joel B. Davis, Bombardier Aerospace, Director, Facilities Development; Jim Wilkerson, Product Safety and Certification, Textron Aviation, Manager; Bassam (Sammy) Jaradat, Cargill Meat Solutions Corporation, SAP Senior Business Analyst; Steve Shaad, BG Products, Int’l Trade Division, Market Manager.
 Absent: Karyn Page, Kansas Global Services, Inc. , CEO and President; Monica Trochim, Markus Food, International Sales manager; Woody Swain, Invista, Koch Industries, Inc. Business Development, Director (retired)